Category: Story

 How do I resize photos on iPhone without installing a third-party app?

-In 2026, you can use the built-in Files app.
-Open the app, find your image, and long-press it to see “Quick Actions.”
-Select “Resize” to choose from Small, Medium, or Large presets, or enter your own pixel dimensions.
-You can also use the Shortcuts app to create an automated resizing tool for your entire Photos library.
+In 2026, use the built-in Files app.
+Open the app, find your image, long-press it, and select “Quick Actions,” then “Resize.”
+Choose from Small, Medium, or Large presets, or enter custom pixel dimensions.
+The Shortcuts app also supports creating an automated resizing tool for your entire Photos library.

 What is the recommended image quality (JPG/WebP) for fast website loading?

-For most websites, a quality setting of 80% offers the best balance between looks and speed.
-Use WebP or AVIF formats because they offer better compression.
-Try to keep large hero images under 200KB and small thumbnails under 30KB to ensure your site stays fast and mobile-friendly.
+For most websites, 80% quality offers the best balance between visual fidelity and file size.
+Use WebP or AVIF formats for better compression ratios.
+Target under 200KB for large hero images and under 30KB for small thumbnails to keep your site fast and mobile-friendly.

 Why do my photos look pixelated or blurry after I increase their size?

-Standard resizing cannot create new image data; it just stretches the pixels you already have, which leads to “interpolation artifacts.”
-This is very noticeable if you try to make an image larger than its original size.
-To enlarge images without losing clarity, you need to use AI Super-resolution or upscaling tools that use generative AI to “fill in” the missing details.
+Standard resizing cannot create new image data — it only stretches existing pixels, producing “interpolation artifacts.”
+This is most noticeable when enlarging beyond the original dimensions.
+To enlarge images without losing clarity, use AI Super-resolution or upscaling tools that employ generative AI to fill in missing details.

 • Best Change Image Size App Options for 2026: Resize Pixels and KB Instantly